brianglass/anastasis/files/thursday_matins.md

 **Ode 8.
 Irmos.**

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â”A furnace once in Babylon, by divine decree, divided its action, burning up the Chaldeans but refreshing the faithful who sang: All you works of the Lord, bless the LordÂ”.</span>
+font-family:&quot;Book Antiqua&quot;">”A furnace once in Babylon, by divine decree, divided its action, burning up the Chaldeans but refreshing the faithful who sang: All you works of the Lord, bless the Lord”.</span>

 **Troparia.**